blorente/naylang-documentation/src/parsing.md

 To pass data between methods, the Naylang Parser Visitor utilizes _two stacks_.
 The **first stack** stores partial AST nodes that are created as a result of parsing lower branches of the syntax tree, and are then added to the parent node (e.g. the parameter expressions in a method call).
 A full description of this structure is found in [a following section](#naylang-parser-visitor).
 The **second stack** stores raw strings, and is used in the construction of proper _canonical names_ and identifiers for methods and fields, respectively.

-#### Parsing Strategy
+#### Strategy

-The strategy followed for parsing the source code was to override only the necessary methods to traverse the tree confortably.
+The strategy followed was to override only the necessary methods to traverse the tree confortably.
 In general, for a node that depends on child nodes (such as an `Assignment`), the child nodes were visited and instatiated **before** constructing the parent node, as opposed to constructing an empty parent node and adding fields to it as the children were traversed.
 This approach has two major advantages:

-- It corresponds with a postorder traversal of the implicit parse tree, which is more akin to most traditional parsing algorithms.
+- It corresponds with a postorder traversal of the parse tree, which is more akin to most traditional parsing algorithms.

 - As will be seen, it simplifies the design of AST nodes, since it eliminates the need to have mutation operators and transforms them into Data Objects [@dataobjectpattern].